NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 ![Mixtral](https://raw.githubusercontent.com/NormXU/NormXU.github.io/main/_data/resources/blog/2/mixtral.jpg)
 Figure 3.
 Perplexity evaluation; Mixtral (SMoE) works quite effectively even without the need for any fine-tuning.
 Moreover, it's worth noting that disabling sliding window attention can actually enhance model's the long context ability.
 Credit to [@theemozilla](https://twitter.com/theemozilla/status/1735351012699849164?s=46&t=poxa0AsGDnYfo1XBLblf4Q)

-I have to say Figure 3 is hilarious and promising.
-It shows that extending the context length is only a byproduct of MoE models, yet it still outperforms YaRN-Mistral, which I once bellieve to be the most promising for manipulating RoPE to augment the context length.
+I have to say Figure 3 is hilarious.
+It shows that extending the context length is only a byproduct of MoE models, yet it still outperforms YaRN-Mistral, which I once bellieve to be the most promising way for manipulating RoPE to expand the context length.

 Why it works?